On the Go: Moving From a Laptop to an iPad

 Apple’s Lightning to USB 3 Camera Adaptor works as a direct connection into the Photos app from cameras that allow USB access, and will transfer jpeg and RAW files, along with SD and HD video formats including H.264 and MPEG-4.
 By setting my Sony camera’s USB port to MTP (Media Transfer Protocol), it will transfer XAVC-S files directly into the Photos app from where they can be accessed by other apps.
 It’s faster than the wireless options mentioned below, but does not transfer sound files.

 Toshiba’s FlashAir W-04 is straight out of Mission Impossible; an SDXC card with up to 64GB of storage, built-in wireless, and a pass-through connection to your existing Wi-Fi server so you’re not cut off from the internet while using it.
 There’s no room for a battery, so it must be inserted into an active SD card slot for power.
 The accompanying app is initially ambiguous, but works.
-The FlashAir can be inserted into a field recorder or camera to add wifi capability; however, there is no way to turn off the Wi-Fi, so it may consume battery life faster.
+The FlashAir can be inserted into a field recorder or camera to add wifi capability; there is no way to turn off the Wi-Fi, however, which means it might consume battery life faster.
 Wireless transfers are slow (802.11b/g/n), so transferring large files will consume battery life in the field.

 SanDisk’s Connect is a USB 2.0 stick with up to 256GB of storage along with a built-in wireless connection and battery, in a package the size of a cigarette lighter.
 The accompanying app is good and allows files to be auditioned and shared.
 The internal battery allows four hours of continuous Wi-Fi use and recharges from a standard USB port in two hours.
 Wireless transfers are slow (802.11n) but its own battery means less drain on your field recorder or camera.
 As with the FlashAir, it offers a Wi-Fi pass-through mode.
 Unlike the FlashAir, it adds extra weight to your rig but at 22 grams, it’s hardly worth mentioning.
 If your field recorder or camera can write to a USB stick, the Connect provides wireless connectivity and data backup.